Why electricity beats gas in spodumene calcination

 Read more

-Switching from gas to electric heating in lithium refineries: benefits and challenges
+Electric heating in lithium refineries: Benefits and challenges

-Switching from gas to electric heating in lithium refineries: benefits and challenges
+Electric heating in lithium refineries: Benefits and challenges

 Lithium-ion batteries are in greater demand than ever.
 As more lithium refineries spring up around the world, we take a deep dive into the potential benefits – and challenges – of replacing gas-fired heating with electric heating solutions.